Juventus' 10 most expensive transfers of all time

 Douglas Costa was a player who gained a big reputation while playing for Shakhtar Donetsk, but since moving to Bayern Munich in 2015 has struggled to justify it.
 Indeed, he has spent much of the last six years bouncing between Juve and Bayern.

-Noted for his speed and acceleration, he impressed during the 2017/18 season in Turin, which was sufficient to see Juventus make a move a permanent one.
+Noted for his speed and acceleration, he impressed during the 2017/18 season in Turin, which was sufficient to see Juventus make the move a permanent one.

 In the following two campaigns, he returned just a couple of league goals, which led to him being loaned back to Bayern - a move that proved equally fruitless.

-In the summer of 2021, he was sent on loan to Gremio for a year.
+In the summer of 2021, he was sent on loan to Gremio for a year and he is now set to leave Juve permanently.

 That the right-back lasted just a single campaign in Turin was, however, puzzling.
 Juve sold him to Manchester City just a year after acquiring him, doing so for around €30m and Danilo in return.
 He was subsequently billed as the most expensive right-back ever, though history has proven that just to be spin.

-It was a head-scratching deal and one they certainly did not get the best of.
+It was a head-scratching deal and one they certainly did not get the best of as he has developed into one of the best full-backs on the planet under Pep Guardiola.

-Pavel Nedved was signed by Juventus to replace the great Zinedine Zidane, and the Czech did well to come close to having the same influence on the team as the great Frenchman.
+Pavel Nedved was signed by Juventus to replace the great Zinedine Zidane, and the Czech arguably had the same influence on the team as the great Frenchman.

 He led the club to the 2003 Champions League final and would win both World and European Footballer of the Year later that year.

 In all, he would remain with the club eight years until his retirement, even sticking by them when they were relegated to Serie B following the Calciopoli scandal.
-In total, he played 327 times for the club at which he later became a director, and scored 65 times.
+In total, he played 327 times for the club at which he later became a director.
+He scored 65 times.

 Gianluigi Buffon became the world’s most expensive goalkeeper when he moved from Parma to Juventus – a record that would stand for close to 20 years.